 Rappahannock Oyster Company, the largest cultivator of oysters in the region, has an oyster tasting room called Merroir, in the town of Topping (also with locations in Richmond and Washington, DC).
 Situated on the banks of the Rappahannock River, Merroir serves three Rappahannock Oyster Company oysters — the minerally sweet Rappahannocks from the surrounding river, mild Stingrays from Mobjack Bay, and the briny seaside Olde Salts from Chincoteague.
 Chardonnay and Sauvignon Blanc from Barboursville Vineyards are available to pair with the delicious oysters.

-Of the many wine and brine events on the Northern Neck, the 2016 Urbanna Oyster Festival on November 4 and 5, is a must for oyster and wine enthusiasts.
+Of the many wine and brine events on the Northern Neck, the 2017 Urbanna Oyster Festival on November 3 and 4 is a must for oyster and wine enthusiasts.
 This year’s event marks the 60th anniversary of the ‘official oyster festival of the Commonwealth.’
 The festival offers oysters from across the region and a number of Virginia wine and beers for pairings.

-The 4th Annual Fall Oyster Crawl featuring local oysters served at each of the wineries on the Chesapeake Bay Wine Trail will be held on November 12 and 13.
+The 5th Annual Fall Oyster Crawl featuring local oysters served at each of the wineries on the Chesapeake Bay Wine Trail will be held on November 11 and 12.
 Ingleside Vineyards will be offering oysters on the half shell and Oysters Denson (topped with parmesan cheese and grilled with seasonings) prepared by Denson’s Grocery and R&B Oyster Bar in Colonial Beach, which would pair nicely with the Ingleside Petit Manseng.
-General’s Ridge Winery will be offering Oysters Rockefeller; pair with the crisp, citrus GRV White Blend.
+General’s Ridge Vineyard will be offering Oysters Rockefeller; pair with the crisp, citrus GRV White Blend.

 — Points West and North —

 There are no shortage of restaurants, wineries, and events throughout the state to wine and brine (and, ‘cider and brine,’ too).
-The Lemaire restaurant, inside the tony Jefferson hotel in downtown Richmond, offers pearl oysters from Gloucester-based Big Island Aquaculture along with an extensive list of Virginia wines.
+The Lemaire restaurant, inside the luxurious Jefferson Hotel in downtown Richmond, offers pearl oysters from Gloucester-based Big Island Aquaculture along with an extensive list of Virginia wines.
 Pair with Barboursville Chardonnay, available by the glass.
-Further west, in the Shenandoah Valley region, Old Hill Cider is hosting a cider dinner on November 18 that will feature oysters from Rappahannock River Oyster Company.
-In the northern region, Magnolias at the Mill (known as ‘Maggies’ by locals) in the town of Purcellville, offers oysters from Eastern Shore-based War Shore Oyster Company, to pair with a rotating selection of wines from surrounding Loudoun County wineries.
+In the northern region, Magnolias at the Mill (known as ‘Maggies’ by locals) in the town of Purcellville offers oysters from Eastern Shore-based War Shore Oyster Company to pair with a rotating selection of wines from surrounding Loudoun County wineries.
 Pair War Shores on the half shell with the lush Chardonnay from nearby Casanel Vineyards or the crisp, citrusy Sauvignon Blanc from Walsh Family Vineyards.

 The Virginia Oyster Trail calendar of events is a great resource for a complete list of local Merroir-Terroir festivals and experiences along with information on each of the state’s eight oyster regions.